xriss/gamecake/readme.md

 	build/make --gcc=mingw

-Alternatively any vbox_* directory can build a specific executable.
+Alternatively any boxs directory can build a specific executable.
 For instance vbox_64 can be used to build a 64bit executable inside an ubuntu vagrant box.
 See readme files inside these directories for more information.